cloudymax/linux_notes/rke2-cilium-notes.md

 4. install kubernetes on the private-vm as described below
 5. use the private-vm's haproxy to point at a SLIRP ip-addess
 6. set the nginx-ingress's loadbalancer to use the SLIRP-address

+## Known Issues

+Cilium currently requires working around bugs related to tls-certificate request creation and ingress loadbalancer ip-addresses.

+  1. When creating an ingress, the route must be set to a non-working path like "/NothingToSeeHere" or the certificate challenge will fail.
+  2. The LoadBalancer created for an Ingress does not recieve traffic from HAproxy properly which limits some usecases.
+  3. LB-IPAM address pools cannot properly allocate a single, or non-continuous set of addresses.
+The pool only allows CIDR notation but ignores the first and last IP in the CIDR.
+Meaning taht one must use a /30 at minimum.
+In-practice this results in frequent misallocations.

 ## Create a RKE2 config file